devqa07/APIAutomationFramework/README.md

 How to run test cases:

-*Right click on testng.xml to execute the complete suite
+* Click on testng.xml to execute the complete suite

-*Eclipse/IntelliJ -Right click to any test class and run
+* Eclipse/IntelliJ -Right click to any test class and run

 **Running from CMD Line :**

 1.Navigate to framework/project path and use the below command

-2.mvn clean test
+2.mvn clean install

 **test-output:**